kushal19057/alt-demo-api-middleware/README.md

 # alt-demo-api-middleware
-middleware made using flask for alt demo project
+interface for google sheets backend made using fast api and deployed using deta.sh for alt demo project